 A fashion designer takes part in just about every aspect of bringing fashion to the public.
 Creating the basic design can be done in different ways.
 It can involve storyboards with sketches, to working with a dummy and sewing pieces of material together.
 This creating phase is when the designer takes his/her vision that's swirling in the mind's eye and puts it into a visual expression.
 This first draft of the design is then worked on as the designer develops the first basic prototype.

-Note: Computer-aided design (CAD) is being used more and more in the fashion design industry.
+Computer-aided design (CAD) is being used more and more in the fashion design industry.
 Although most designers initially sketch designs by hand, a growing number take these hand sketches and put them on the computer.
-CAD allows designers to look at designs of clothing on virtual models, in many colors and shapes, therefore saving time by needing fewer adjustments later.
+CAD allows designers to look at designs of clothing on virtual models, in many colours and shapes, therefore saving time by needing fewer adjustments later.

 The fashion designer's next step is to take the rough sketch or model and develop a more specific working pattern.
-Usually the designer will make a rough model of the design by creating a toile.
+Usually, the designer will make a rough model of the design by creating a toile.
 This is made by sewing inexpensive material (like muslin) to make a rough model of the design.
-When this is placed on a manequin-like dress stand, the designer can see how the material will drape or hang on a human form.
+When this is placed on a mannequin-like dress stand, the designer can see how the material will drape or hang on a human form.

-Large design houses hire their own patternmakers, tailors, and sewers who create the master patterns and sew the prototypes.
-Designers working in small design firms, or those new to the business, usually do most of the technical, patternmaking, and sewing tasks, in addition to designing the clothing.
+Large design houses hire their own pattern-makers, tailors, and sewers who create the master patterns and sew the prototypes.
+Designers working in small design firms, or those new to the business, usually do most of the technical pattern-making and sewing tasks, in addition to designing the clothing.
 When the garment is complete, the designer will either modify, scrap or approve the design for showing in a collection.